clsied/2020-ELEC4230-ResAdapter/README.md

 ## Overview

 This project explores the concept of Transfer Learning for NLP by using adapters to reduce the computational and storage costs of fine-tuning large language models.
 Instead of fine-tuning the entire model, only the adapter parameters are trained, while the pretrained model parameters remain frozen.
-We introduce **ResAdapters**, a novel approach that applies residual networks to adapters, improving their effectiveness without adding extra parameters.
+We introduce **ResAdapters**, a novel approach that applies residual networks to adapters.

 ### Our ResNeXt Adapter with BERT